danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

   - Imported the data into BigQuery;

-  - Merged the data - 3 datasets into 1 single dataframe using the UNION ALL function;
+  - Merged the data - three datasets into one single dataframe using the UNION ALL function;
 ```
   SELECT *
 FROM `case-study-bike-sharing-418315.cyclistic.january_2023`